 Forthcoming...

-Black Feminist Mothering Will Set Us Free
+Lessons in Black Feminist Mothering

-How do we mother for liberation when the risks to our children are so high?
+With our front row seats to the daily erasure of civil rights, safety, truth, and history, we are facing an age-old crisis: How do we mother for liberation when the risks to our children are so high?

 This book answers with real talk from two Black feminist scholars and besties in the mothering trenches.